rensvis/rockstar-music/README.md

 ### Backend

 To start up the backend server run `json-server -p 4000 --watch db.json` in a terminal (project location).
-Note the `-p 400 flag` to run the backend over port 400.
+Note the `-p 400 flag` to run the backend over port 4000.

 ### Frontend

 To start up the frontend open up a second terminal at the project location and run `npm start`.
+Once the app is started you can visit it in your browser at http://localhost:3000.

 ## Other scripts